 The Proponent has incorporated various possible revenue generating activities on the property to ensure a robust and sustainable operational unit.
-A combination of agriculture and related activities are implemented, thereby significantly reducing possible feasible alternatives.
-Alternatives considered and described below, relate mostly to the implementation of the various project components but also include:
+A combination of agriculture, hospitality, and related value addition activities are implemented, thereby significantly reducing possible feasible alternatives.
+Alternatives considered and described below, relate mostly to the implementation of the various project components, but also include: